gsusgg/ComfyUI_CozyGen/README.md

 After completing the above steps, restart your ComfyUI server to load the new custom node and its web interface.

+### 4. (Optional) ComfyUI --listen

+If you want to use this as a remote to your machine running ComfyUI on the local network, add the "--listen" flag to your ComfyUI startup.

 ## 🚀 Usage

 ### 1. Prepare Your Workflow